Catching up with Warwick Construction’s Walt Watzinger

 January 26th, 2023

-The 13th Annual Hybrid Summit will be held on January 26th, 2023 Noon to 4 PM EST.
+The 13th Annual Hybrid Summit was held on January 26th, 2023 Noon to 4 PM EST.

 Virtual Women in Construction: Building Connections was held on December 14th, 2022, 1 PM to 2 PM EST via a Zoom.
 2023 Virtual Women in Construction TBD.